 Without identifying and communicating what information refineries would need to submit to demonstrate disproportionate economic hardship, EPA cannot ensure that it will receive the information it needs to evaluate small refinery exemption petitions.

-Neither EPA nor DOE Has Policies and Procedures, Which Undermines Consistent Administration of the Small Refinery Exemption Program

-EPA does not have policies and procedures for making small refinery exemption decisions, and DOE does not have policies and procedures for providing consultation to EPA.
-This lack of policies and procedures has undermined the agencies' ability to consistently administer the small refinery exemption program.

-Until recently, EPA made exemption decisions using a process by which DOE scored petitions and made recommendations.
+Neither EPA nor DOE Has Policies and Procedures, Which Undermines Consistent Administration of the Small Pefineny EPA does not have policies and procedures for making small refinery exemption decisions, and DOE does not have policies and procedures for providing consultation to EPA.
+This lack of policies and procedures has undermined the agencies' ability to consistently administer the small refinery exemption program. of the Small Refinery Exemption Program Until recently, EPA made exemption decisions using a process by which DOE scored petitions and made recommendations.
 16 As part of this process, EPA first reviewed petitions and ensured that they were complete before providing them to DOE.
 DOE then evaluated the petitions using an approach developed in the 2011 study.
 17 Specifically, DOE scored each petition across 11 metrics; the scores determined whether DOE recommended a full exemption, a partial exemption, or no exemption.
 EPA officials then considered DOE's recommendation-factoring in their own industry knowledge, relevant court decisions, and current priorities communicated to them by agency leadership-to arrive at proposed exemption decisions to present to EPA senior management.
 Senior management then finalized exemption decisions.

-While EPA generally followed the process outlined above, it has made numerous changes over the years, including the following:

-• Starting with the 2015 compliance year, in response to direction from Congress, EPA dropped a requirement that exemptions only be granted when RFS compliance could lead to a small refinery shutting down.18

-16Throughout this report, we use the word "recommendation" to describe what DOE sends to EPA because it is consistent with language that DOE used throughout most of the period of our analysis.
+While EPA generally followed the process outlined above, it has made numerous changes over the years, including the following: Starting with the 2015 compliance year, in response to direction from Congress, EPA dropped a requirement that exemptions only be granted when RFS compliance could lead to a small refinery shutting down.18 16 Throughout this report, we use the word "recommendation" to describe what DOE sends to EPA because it is consistent with language that DOE used throughout most of the period of our analysis.
 Specifically, DOE used the word "recommend" in its scoring memos for compliance years 2015 through 2018.
 In 2019, DOE replaced "recommend" with "findings" in the scoring memos.

-17U.S.
-Department of Energy, Office of Policy and International Affairs, Small Refinery Exemption Study: An Investigation into Disproportionate Economic Hardship (March 2011).
+17 U.S. Department of Energy, Office of Policy and International Affairs, Small Refinery Exemption Study: An Investigation into Disproportionate Economic Hardship (March 2011).

+18Congress's direction was expressly to DOE, but EPA incorporated this direction into its decision-making on small refinery exemptions.